orion-cirb/ProteinA_ProteinB/README.md

   1. Protein A
   2. Protein B (optional)

 With each image, a *.roi* or *.zip* file can be provided containing one or multiple ROI(s).
-Each ROI should be named ..._z... to indicate its z-slice position.
-Analysis will be performed within it, as well as X slices before and X slices after, with the value of X provided in the dialog box.
+Each ROI should be drawn on the proper z-slice position, as the analysis will be performed within it, as well as X slices before and X slices after, with the value of X provided in the dialog box.
 If no ROI is provided, analysis will be conducted on the entire image.

 ### Plugin description